Another defeat leaves Bradford City looking over their shoulders

 It was tame compared to the goal threat at the other end.
 Jordan Clark had the game’s first meaningful effort with a shot that deflected off Aden Baldwin and into the arms of Sam Walker.
 Clark would later smack the crossbar with a lobbed effort from a tight angle.

 At one point Morris robbed Curtis Tilt of the ball and ran through, leading to the City defender tripping him in desperation.
-With defensive cover around, Tilt was only booked, but it underlined the less-than-exemplary defensive efforts of a City defence struggling with Luton’s movement.
+With defensive cover around, Tilt was only booked, but it underlined the less-than-exemplary efforts of a City defence struggling with Luton’s movement.

 And that’s where the breakthrough came from.
 Some excellent build-up play allowed Luton to pass their way through City’s midfield before Kodua picked out 18-year-old Jake Richards, who hit a superb low, angled drive from the edge of the box.
 A quality goal, though the Bantams will not feel great about the manner in which they were opened up.